The Scott model of PCF in univalent type theory: PCF and its operational semantics

-It seems somewhat tricky to rigorously prove that $s \smallsteppre t$ is a proposition for every suitable PCF terms $s$~and~$t$.
+We have been unable to prove that $s \smallsteppre t$ is a proposition for every suitable PCF terms $s$~and~$t$.
+The difficulty is that one cannot perform induction on \emph{both} \(s\) and \(t\).
 However, conceptually, $s \smallsteppre t$ should be a proposition, as (by inspection of the definition), there is at most one way by which we obtained $s \smallsteppre t$.
 Moreover, for technical reasons that will become apparent later, we really want $\smallsteppre$ to be propostion-valued.